benfred/py-spy/README.md

 You can also download prebuilt binaries from the [GitHub Releases Page](https://github.com/benfred/py-spy/releases).

-If you're a Rust user, py-spy can also be installed with: ```cargo install py-spy```.
-Note this builds py-spy from source and requires `libunwind` on Linux and Window, e.g., `apt install libunwind-dev`.
+If you're a Rust user, py-spy can also be installed with: ```cargo install py-spy -F unwind```.
+This builds py-spy from source and enables the feature for unwinding of native code, requiring `libunwind` on Linux and Window, e.g., `apt install libunwind-dev`.

 On macOS, [py-spy is in Homebrew](https://formulae.brew.sh/formula/py-spy#default) and